livewire/livewire/docs/testing.md

 ## Testing properties

-Livewire provides helpful utilities for setting and asserting properties within your components.
+Livewire also provides helpful testing utilities for setting and asserting properties within your components.

 Component properties are typically updated in your application when users interact with form inputs containing `wire:model`.
-Because these tests don't type into an actual browser, Livewire allows you to set properties directly using the `->set()` method.
+But, because tests don't typically type into an actual browser, Livewire allows you to set properties directly using the `set()` method.

-Here's an example of using `->set()` to update the `$title` property of a `CreatePosts` component:
+Below is an example of using `set()` to update the `$title` property of a `CreatePosts` component:

 ```php
 <?php